OnCloud125252/Update-Install/README.md

   Use this command to install Vencord.
 Note that you may need to reinstall Vencord after updating Discord.

 > [!INFO]\
-> Yes, UpdateInstall have Vencord installer built-in because:
-> \1.
-The original Discord sucks :<
+> Yes, UpdateInstall have Vencord installer built-in because `1.
+The original Discord sucks :<` `2.
+Why not?`.
-> \2.
-Why not?

 ## Resources File